 At the time of the December 17, 1992 report, DLS was already suspended from the practice of law.
-Under such circumstances, there could be no claim of exigency under §691.4(e)(5) so as to permit the Grievance Committee to dispense with the pre-petition requirements of written charges and hearing, which it did.
-Nonetheless, by this Order, the Appellate Division, Second Department authorized the disciplinary proceeding that became the March 25, 1993 Supplemental Petition and denied her the pre-petition due process to which she was entitled.
+Under such circumstances, there could be no claim of exigency under §691.4(e)(5) so as to permit the Grievance Committee to dispense with the pre-petition requirements of written charges and hearing, Nonetheless, by this Order, which it did. the Appellate Division, Second Department authorized the disciplinary proceeding that became the March 25, 1993 Supplemental Petition and denied her the pre-petition due process to which she was entitled.

-Discussion of this \underline{ex} parte Order, can be found in DLS' 11/19/93 Dismissal/Summary Judgment Motion and, specifically, $\P 12-13$, 19, 23-4, 73-75.
+Discussion of this ex parte Order, can be found in DLS' 11/19/93 Dismissal/Summary Judgment Motion and, specifically, ¶¶12-13, 19, 23-4, 73-75.